wp-plugins/shopp-seo/readme.txt

 == Changelog ==

+= 1.0.6 =

+Released: April 21st, 2015

+* **Added**
+	* Link for rate & review, as well as Shopp SEO settings, appears on the plugins page.

+* **Updated**
+	* Removed the field maxlength from the title field on the settings page.
+	* Adjusted the settings page to be more compact.

+* **Bug Fix**
+	* The length checks on the meta fields will now only show red when you exceed the recommended length.
+Previously it would show red when at the recommended length.

 = 1.0.5 =

+Released: April 21st, 2015

 * **Updated**
 	* Changed the default title length to 59 characters and description length to 156 to match with WordPress SEO's recommendations.